 – Lunch is served in a restaurant outside modern Delphi and costs 10.00 € extra for everybody.

 November-March the price for an adult without lunch is: 59.00 + 6.00=65.00 € and with lunch=75.00 €

 We offer you the best price in the market.
 The decision is yours.
 We can assure you that you ‘ll have a great tour.

 – transportation on modern air-conditioned buses

-– Pick up/drop off from or near your hotel (See the list of hotels at the footer of the website), and
+– Pick up/drop off from or near your hotel (See the list of hotels in the footer of this website).

 The ONE DAY DELPHI TOUR can also be organized as a private tour (cost shared between the passengers):